Open-Technology-Foundation/printline/README.md

 A simple bash utility to draw a line from the current cursor position to the end of the terminal line.

+The script is modular and can be safely sourced from other scripts to use the `printline()` function directly.

 ## Usage

 ```bash